Currymeister1/scripts/README.md

 **Easy**: By using this awesome script. `python3 PNG_To_PDF -s image_1.jpg image_2.jpg .. image_n.jpg -o solutions.pdf`.
 The -s flag sorts the images and -o flag is for naming the output file.
 By default the name of the outfile be result.pdf

+## Unzip Recursively
+A script, which can be useful in CTFs.